Octupole deformation properties in the actinides region using Fayans functionals: Results

 Additionally, we also noted the notable impact of the octupole deformation in Fayans EDFs calculations on various other nuclear properties such as the nuclear charge radius or the pairing gaps.
 As it can be seen in Fig. \ref{fig:four-props}, where we have taken $^{220}$Th as an example, we can observe a distinct quadratic relation between the charge radius and the two multipole moments, as expected, as well as variations in the pairing gaps, indicating a strong responsiveness of the Fayans functionals regarding the local effects across the deformation landscape induced by octupole deformation.

 Overall, this behavior highlights the expected significant impact a non-zero octupole parameter has on the ground state deformation energy, and thus puts in perspective the relevance of octupole deformation for actinides and trans-actinides isotopes.
 Furthermore, these results are in accordance with previous theoretical studies conducted with various different EDF models~\cite{Agbemava2016,Agbemava2017,Nomura2021a,Nomura2021b,Cao2020,Xia2017}.
 This tends to indicate that Fayans EDFs can be expected have a similar predictive power in octupole-deformed nuclei.
+This transition between non-octupole deformed and octupole deformed nuclei proceeds similarly for all calculated isotopic chains, with both Fayans EDFs, including the aforementioned effects caused by octupole deformation.

 On Figs. \ref{fig:chart1} and \ref{fig:chart2}, we show the $\beta_{3}$ value charts for the whole cluster for both functionals.
 As a reference for further comparisons with quadrupole moment calculations, the similar charts of $\beta_{2}$ deformation factors are available in our online repository~\cite{repo}.